NICHD-BSPC/multiome-wf/test_data/README.rst

     $ cd tenx_process

 The toy dataset is prepared from a full dataset provided by 10X Genomics.
-Run the following command for download:
+Run the following command to download it:

 .. code-block:: bash